Shubhkirti-9/Shubhkirti-9/README.md

 - 👋 Hi, I’m Shubh kirti.
 - 👀 I’m interested in Software Developer field.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning about Flutter.
 - 💞️ I’m looking to collaborate on User interface.
 - 📫 How to reach me kirtishubh9@gmail.com